 Who Is the Target Market for Hair Extensions?

-It’s estimated that 50% of black women wear hair products, including extensions.
+Hair extensions are extremely popular among many black women in the US and around the world.
 But black women aren’t the only target market for hair extensions.

-Here are the facts about hair extensions industry consumers and some of the top reasons people report wearing extensions.
+Below are the facts about the target market for hair extensions and some of the top reasons people wear them:

 - Hair extension customers fall into three categories: people with long-term hair loss, short-term hair loss, and no hair loss.

-- Long-term hair loss can come from conditions including complete baldness, lupus, and folliculitis decalvans.
+- Long-term hair loss can come from conditions including complete baldness, lupus, and folliculitis decalvans (non-scarring alopecia).

-- Short-term hair loss can come from temporary and reversible conditions including telogen effluvium and trichotillomania.
+- Short-term hair loss can come from temporary and reversible conditions including telogen effluvium (abrupt hair loss) and trichotillomania (pulling out the hair).

-- Among hair product consumers with no hair loss, the majority report using extensions.
+- The majority of consumers with no hair loss report using extensions.

 - The most common types of hair products after extensions are weaves and full wigs.